mgtools/MicroKPNN-MT/README.md

 ```
 Based on our experiments, we observed that, in general, the genus taxonomic rank yielded the best results.
 Therefore, we recommend using genus (--taxonomy 5); however, users are welcome to explore other taxonomic ranks for their analysis.

-To run the pipeline on the dataset use following command:
+If you'd like to use a sample dataset to make the running procedure faster, please go to [Train on Sample User Dataset](#train-on-sample-user-dataset).
+To run the pipeline on the whole dataset use the following command:

 ```bash
 # 5-fold validation